Curious about exactly what needs to go in a cover letter? Not sure what things you should include, and what you can leave out?

 All of the above items are necessities — without them, you’re not even a contender for the position.

-But if you want to pull ahead of the pack, you need to give the hiring manager a little extra to convince them to hire you.
+But if you want to prove you’re better than other applicants, give the hiring manager a little extra to convince them to hire you.

 Check out the following actions you can take to perfect your cover letter to guarantee yourself a position at the top of the hiring manager’s list.

-For a start, you can see if a company has a company’s corporate culture webpage and see what the company values.
+Once there, see if they have a corporate culture webpage or some form of “company mission” page.
 Take a look at this example from KPMG:

-WD-40 Company, on the other hand, seems to have a less formal corporate culture:
+WD-40 Company, on the other hand, has a less formal corporate culture:

-The company describes its workers as a tribe, which emphasizes the bonds that the company encourages between its employees.
+The company describes its workers as a tribe, emphasizing the bonds they wish to develop between employees.

-As well as researching a company’s culture, you should do a more general investigation of its performance, history, and ambitions.
-If you provide proof of doing so in your cover letter, you will catch the hiring manager’s attention by showing them that you have specific facts on hand about the company.
+As well as researching a company’s culture, do a more general investigation of their performance, history, and ambitions.
+If you provide proof of doing so in your cover letter, you’ll catch the hiring manager’s attention.

-A good place to start is a company’s website.
-Here you can find out about its product line and its recent news.
-For example, you might discover that it just launched a product that is similar to one you used to work on.
+A good place to start (once again) is on their website.
+Here you can find out about product lines and recent news.
+For example, you might discover they just launched a product similar to one you used to work on.

-Listing your previous achievements is just not enough anymore.
-You need to provide data that proves you can get results for your new employer if you want your application to stand out.
+Listing your previous achievements is not enough.
+Provide data that proves you can get results for your new employer if you want your application to stand out.

 For instance, if you were previously working in a customer service position, think about how many customers you served on an average day.
 A bullet point built with such information might look something like this:

-- Served approx. 47 customers per day, remaining professional, courteous, and patient with all of them
+- Served approx. 47 customers per day, remaining professional, courteous, and patient each individual

 Or if you were in an office role, you might focus on your output over a regular period of time: